Edit online

 General Overview of Available Tools

 AI Positron comes bundled with a variety of tools which are offered to the LLM in order to explore and make changes to content.
-Here are some of the categories of available tools along with prompt you can test for yourself in the AI Positron chat view:
+Here are some of the categories of available tools along with prompts you can test for yourself in the AI Positron chat view:

 • Tools to explore the overall project.
 The chat modes have access to: